bitshares/docs.bitshares.org/_sources/testnet/8-nginx.txt

 .. note:: The parameters `passenger_root` and `passenger_ruby` may be
           different in your setup.
 Please compare with the default `nginx.conf` file to identify the proper directories.

+We create an *upstream* called ``websockets`` which is uses to proxy the queries to ``http://host/ws`` directly to the websocket server.
+This allows to have a websocket address be available from the same port as the web wallet.

 Running nginx as serice
 #######################